jg-rp/ruby-json-p3/README.md

   NAME_SELECTOR = NameSelector

   # An implementation of the _index selector_.
 The default implementation will
-  # select value from arrays only.
+  # select values from arrays only.
 Implement your own by inheriting from
   # {IndexSelector} and overriding `#resolve`.
   INDEX_SELECTOR = IndexSelector